Chediak-Higashi syndrome is a rare disease of the immune and nervous systems. It involves pale-colored hair, eyes, and skin.

 National Organization for Rare Disorders (NORD) -- rarediseases.org

-Death often occurs in the first 10 years of life, from chronic infections or accelerated disease that results in lymphoma-like illness.
+Death often occurs in the first 10 years of life, from long-term (chronic) infections or accelerated disease that results in lymphoma-like illness.
 However, some affected children have survived longer.

 Complications may include: